francosi/hummCommunity/README.md

 In this repository we propose you a recipe about getting your HummBox alert in your Trello.
 This service aims to notify you ( by creating new card in your dashboard) each time you have a device on alert.

+## <span style="color: green"> How to interface your HummBox device with IBM Bluemix Platform and services </span>

+In this repository you find recipe explaining how to visualize your HummBox device data in IBM Bluemix Platform

 ## <span style="color: green"> How to interface your HummBox device with Opensensors.io Platform and services </span>

 In this repository you find three project related to opensensors.io and its services.<br/>